Emanson History, Family Crest & Coats of Arms

 Early Notables of the Emanson family (pre 1700)

 More information is included under the topic Early Emanson Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Emanson family to the New World and Oceana
+Migration of the Emanson family

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants: Sarah Eman who settled in Edgar Town Massachusetts in 1820; Anne Emonds settled in Virginia in 1638; David Emon settled in New England in 1775; William Emonts settled in Philadelphia in 1875.

 - ^ Smith, George (ed), Dictionary of National Biography.
 London: Smith, Elder & Co., 1885-1900.
 Print